eusonlito/facebook-birthdays/README.md

 If you want to add your own custom quotes to wishes, copy file `data/phrases/LANGUAGE.php` to new file `data/phrases/LANGUAGE-custom.php` and edit as you want :)

+If you want to add the name of the friend to phrase, add a `%s` and will be added.

 All folders inside `data/` must have write permissions to launcher user.

 ## Launch